SysKitTeam/docs-point/configuration/how-to-configure-Point.md

 ## Set Up and Customize E-mails

-To help you stay up to date with the workings of your Microsoft 365 environment, **Syskit Point sends e-mails** to owners, administrators and other users when automated workflows are enabled.
+To help you stay up to date with the workings of your Microsoft 365 environment, **Syskit Point sends e-mails** to owners, administrators and other users when policies are applied.
 For these e-mails to work properly and be successfully sent, you will need to set up your e-mail within Syskit Point.

 {% hint style="warning" %}
 **For detailed instructions on configuring your e-mail settings within Syskit Point, please follow the steps listed in the [Set Up E-mail article](../configuration/set-up-email.md).**